-NOTE 15: NET LOSS PER SHARE
+NOTE 16: NET LOSS PER SHARE

 Basic net loss per share is computed by dividing the net loss attributable to common stockholders for the applicable period by the weighted average number of common shares outstanding during the period.
-Potentially dilutive shares, consisting of outstanding stock options, restricted stock units, ESPP plan awards as well as the Notes, are excluded from the net loss per share computations when their effect is anti-dilutive.
+Potentially dilutive shares, consisting of outstanding stock options, restricted stock units, ESPP plan awards, warrant shares as well as the 2020 Notes and 2024 Notes, are excluded from the net loss per share computations when their effect is anti-dilutive.